Henry III of Bar

-Henry III of Bar (Henri III de Bar; Heinrich III von Bar 1259 – Naples, September 1302) was Count of Bar from 1291 to 1302.
-He was the son of Theobald II, Count of Bar and Jeanne de Toucy.
+Henry III (Henri; Heinrich 1259 – Naples, September 1302) was count of Bar from 1291 to 1302.
+He was the son of Theobald II of Bar and Joan of Toucy.

-Henry's introduction to military life came as he was made a knight in a conflict between his father and the Bishop of Metz.
-He then served Frederick III, Duke of Lorraine.
+Henry's introduction to military life came as he was made a knight in a conflict between his father and the bishop of Metz.
+He then served Duke Frederick III of Lorraine.
 He was preparing to go on crusade when his father died.

-In 1284 Joan I of Navarre, Countess of Champagne married the future Philip IV of France.
-Henry's reaction was a marriage to Eleanor, daughter of Edward I of England.
+In 1284, Queen Joan I of Navarre, countess of Champagne, married the future King Philip IV of France.
+Henry's reaction was a marriage to Eleanor, daughter of King Edward I of England.
 When war broke out in short order between France and England, Henry was drawn in.
 The fighting ceased after the 1301 Treaty of Bruges.
 Under its terms, Henry gave up some fortresses and paid homage to Philip for part of his lands, then called the Barrois mouvant.
 He also undertook to fight in Cyprus against the Muslim forces.

 Henry therefore made his way to the Kingdom of Naples.
-In assisting Charles II of Naples against the invading forces of Frederick II of Sicily, he was wounded in fighting, and died soon afterwards.
+In assisting King Charles II of Naples against the invading forces of King Frederick II of Sicily, he was wounded in fighting, and died soon afterwards.